 Let MindShare Bring "Hands-On x86 UEFI Architecture" to Life for You

-Microsoft's announcement that all systems shipping with a desktop version of Windows 8 have to use UEFI (Unified Extensible Firmware Interface) and Secure Boot is speeding up the industry's transition from legacy BIOS to firmware producing the UEFI.
+Microsoft's announcement that all systems shipping with a desktop version of Windows 8 and later have to use UEFI (Unified Extensible Firmware Interface) and Secure Boot has transitioned the industry from legacy BIOS to firmware producing the UEFI.

 The other two days are dedicated to walking and working through the UEFI Forum's PI (Platform Initialization) spec's seven phases and explain how modules are discovered and dependencies are resolved as system hardware is initialized.
 We will wrap up with Secure Boot to get a better idea about Microsoft's boot requirements.

 This course is designed to be hands-on, allowing you to experiment with code that you will write to get a better handle on the various PI phases.
 At the end of the course, you will be able to write a DXE driver for a simple hardware device.
 You will also be able to write UEFI applications that run at the UEFI shell.